return42/sphkerneldoc/linux_src_doc/drivers/net/wireless/intel/iwlwifi/pcie/internal_h.rst

 msix_enabled
     true if managed to enable MSI-X

-allocated_vector
+shared_vec_mask
+    the type of causes the shared vector handles
+    (see iwl_shared_irq_flags).

+alloc_vecs
-    the number of interrupt vector allocated by the OS
+    the number of interrupt vectors allocated by the OS

-default_irq_num
+def_irq
-    default irq for non rx interrupt
+    default irq for non rx causes

 fh_init_mask
     initial unmasked fh causes